Top Tips

 - Exit strategy: Clambering over rocks without a ladder can be harder than it looks, especially with waves.
 If you’ll be swimming back to shore, bring a small float so tired swimmers can rest on the way.

-Want Extra Peace of Mind?
-Go with a Guide: If you’d rather leave the tide checks and depth spotting to a pro, book a family coasteering session.
+Want Peace of Mind?
+Go with a Guide: If you’re keen to try higher cliffs, or would rather leave the safety checks to a pro, book a family coasteering session.
 These guided adventures combine cliff jumping, rock scrambling, and swimming — all with helmets, life jackets, and an expert guide.
 Check out Rock and Water or Experience Mallorca for a range of half day and full day adventure tours.